OSU-CS362-F16/362Exercises/templates/hw3/README.md

 Answer the following questions and put the answers in `submissions/hw3/P4.txt`

 1) True or False: A good test suite has good coverage

 2) True or False: A suite with good coverage implies a good test suite

 3) True or False: 100% Line/Statement Coverage implies 100% Branch Coverage

 4) True or False: 100% Branch Coverage implies 100% Line/Statement Coverage

+5) Describe how you intuitions for what consitutes a quality test suite aligned (or did not) with your initial coverage results in problem 3

 ## How to submit